 - 1. Treat the outdoors as a heritage for our benefit.
-Keep trash and garbage out of river, fields, woods and the road.
-Burn what will burn (if needed) and bury the rest of it. - 2.
+Keep trash and garbage out of river, fields, woods and the road. - 2.
 Clean the campsite and utensils before you leave.
 Remember that litter attracts litter. - 3.
 Prevent wild fires.
-Build fire in safe places.
+In case of absolute necessity, build fire in safe places.
 Be sure they are put out completely before leaving.
 Use lots of water.
 Never throw cigarette butts or match sticks while trekking, especially in dry grass area. - 4.
 Treat property rights and local customs with respect.
-Avoid passing through tombs, cemeteries, burial places, temples etc ... - 5.
+Avoid passing through tombs, cemeteries, burial places, temples etc. - 5.
 Don't cut live trees for wood.
 Use dead wood.
 Pack the rest of it under cover for the next group.
 Never leave it in the open.
 It will be damp the next morning. - 6.
-In forest you are an intruder.
+In forest, you are an intruder.
 Never play loud music.
 Avoid noise and bright coloured clothes.
 Protect wild life.
 Help rather than hurt them. - 7.
 Wish the local people.
 Goodwill created by you will be an advantage for the next group.
 Respect their culture, religion and customs. - 8.
 Behave respectfully with the local officials.
 Their support to the programme is vital and important. - 9.
 Never use intoxicating drugs or alcoholic drinks on the trek.
-Besides violating the conduct rules and your personal record, you would be tarnishing/spoiling the image of the institution in eyes of general public. - 10.
+Besides violating the conduct rules and your personal record, you would be tarnishing/spoiling the image of the institution in the eyes of general public. - 10.
 Be courteous, polite and helpful to other members of your group.
 Obey the group leader. - 11.
 Take care of the equipment provided.
 Others will need it later and you have to pay for the damage. - 12.
 Never throw stones from hills, they gain high speed and you can injure/kill somebody unknowingly. - 13.
 Follow the route given.
-Short cuts can be dangerous, therefore, should be avoided. - 14.
-Never use a whistle unnecessarily.
-Otherwise, in case of actual need nobody will come. - 15.
+Short cuts can be dangerous, therefore, should be avoided.

+- 14. Never use a whistle unnecessarily.
+Otherwise, in case of actual need, nobody will come. - 15.
 If you are lost, stay near the route; somebody will definitely come looking for you, the moment your absence is noticed.
 Never panic.
-At night try making a fire.
+At night, try making a fire.
 Save the batteries of your torch.
 The search party will give three long whistles.
 Reply with six alternately long and short ones and signal with a torch in that direction.
 Stay at the same place.
-Look for land marks.

-16. Never leave an injured or sick member alone.

-- 17. Avoid taking lifts unless it is an emergency. - 18.
+Look for land marks. - 16.
+Never leave an injured or sick member alone. - 17.
+Avoid taking lifts unless it is an emergency. - 18.
 If you do get wet, change into dry clothing as soon as you can. - 19.
 Keep the rucksack off the ground to protect it from getting damp. - 20.
-Avoid packing wet clothes; they will soon begin to smell. - 21.
 Wash your hands and feet at every opportunity.
 Dry them.
-(Hand wash liquid could be carried). - 22.
-Do not wait until you feel cold (particularly in evening).
-Wear proper clothing and protect your body from sudden change in the weather condition which is very common in mountain. - 23.
-A halt should not be only for relaxing but also to readjust the load and to check for a change of clothes etc. if required. - 24.
+(Hand wash liquid could be carried). - 21.
+Do not wait until you feel cold (particularly in the evening).
+Wear proper clothing and protect your body from sudden change in the weather condition which is very common in mountainous regions. - 22.
+A halt should not be only for relaxing but also to readjust the load and to check for a change of clothes, etc. if required. - 23.
 Halts should not be made frequently.
-Too many breaks destroy the rhythm of the walk and is also a waste of time. - 25.
-One should take rest as per the time fixed and not as per the distance covered. - 26.
-Before choosing the place for a rest and halt, check the surrounding area for availability of water. - 27.
-While walking, wear only required clothes.(Don't over dress) - 28.
-While taking rest put on your Sweater/Pullover or Wind Proof Jacket immediately to avoid exposure to the cold.
+Too many breaks destroy the rhythm of the walk and is also a waste of time. - 24.
+One should take rest as per the time fixed and not as per the distance covered. - 25.
+While walking, wear only required clothes.(Don't overdress) - 26.
+While taking rest, put on your Sweater/Pullover or Windproof Jacket immediately to avoid exposure to the cold.